caviles/dockerguide/README.md

 # dockerguide
-Things you need to know to get started with docker
+Things you need to know to get started with docker:

+There are many open source community shared images online:
 [Docker Images] (https://hub.docker.com/)